kkaur89/sei54-project-one/README.md

         index--
       }

-There were bugs and challenges at pretty much all steps of the this game, at this point I realised that the game was allowing me to overtype a cell that already contained either of the players choices, which was then meant that the stored array of winning index's were incorrect.
-To fix this I had write another statement before all the while loops to say, start at the bottom row and if the cell already contains either of the bags then move to the next row up.
+There were bugs and challenges at pretty much all steps of this game, at this point I realised that the game was allowing me to overtype a cell that already contained either of the players choices, which was then meant that the stored array of winning indexes were incorrect.
+To fix this I had to write another statement before all the while loops to say, start at the bottom row and if the cell already contains either of the bags then move to the next row up.

     function startGame(event) {
         if (currentPlayer === allPlayers[0]) {